tomysmile/frappe_wiki/Migrating-to-nightly-version-(future-v15).md

 ### Deprecated support for `device` in HTTP sessions

-Since support for Cordova was dropped a long time ago, there's no need to differentiate between "mobile" and "desktop" sessions anymore.
+Since support for Cordova was dropped before a few major releases, there's no need to differentiate between `mobile` and `desktop` sessions anymore.
 Consequently, the PR [#18729](https://github.com/frappe/frappe/pull/18729) drops support for this from the internal Sessions API.
-In other words, specifying a `device` argument as `mobile` when logging into your Frappe site will not have any special treatment anymore.
+In other words, specifying the `device` parameter as `mobile` when logging into your Frappe site will not be treated differently anymore.

+Additionally, the system setting for **Session Expiry Mobile** has now been removed.